NPLB13001U Plant Genomics

-In practical exercises complementing the lectures, you will get familiar with some of the tools used, e.g. tracking of gene expression, both quantitatively as well as in plant tissue, analysis of quantitative trait loci, and genetic manipulation techniques.
+In four practical exercises complementing the lectures, you will get familiar with the generation of haploid plant cell cultures, tracking of gene expression, both quantitatively as well as in plant tissue, analysis of quantitative trait loci, and genetic manipulation techniques.

 - Describe basic principles for the study of major model plants and general plant evolution

 - Explain genetic markers and their use for qualitative and quantitative traits